YotaYota/java-cert-summary/java-summary.md

 ##### Overriding a Method

-Methods can be overridden by declaring a new method with the same signature and return type as in the child class.
+Non-static methods can be overridden by declaring a new method with the same signature and return type as in the parent class.

 Overriding is performed at runtime, meaning that which method is called is decided by the object being referred to (not the type of the reference variable).